alperbahcekapili/CENG796-TopicSummary/topic_summary.md

 ## Noise Scheduling

 Adding noise at different timesteps, introduces some implicit mechanisms, just like the things we've just discussed within the content-detail tradeoff part.
 So, we lose different portions of the data, when applying the same noise at different timesteps, which also yields we can take different steps to recover them at each timestep.
-To do this, we can schedule the variance of the noise, $\beta_t$, to be different at each timestep. [cite]
+To do this, we can schedule the variance of the noise, $\beta_t$, to be different at each timestep.
+[3][4][5]

 ## Network Architectures